Jacob-Zim/PythonPrimesCalculator/README.md

 note - these algorithms are not heuristic, and are not perfect implementations, but they demonstrate the general practicality of some common prime algorithms

+I plan to refactor this code into node to create a fancy web app :)

 Thanks for checking it out, if you have any comments or questions please feel free to send them my way!